Xue-Alex/Xue-Alex/README.md

 ## 👋 Hello!
 I'm Alex Xue.

 I'm a Computer Science student at the University of Waterloo!
+Currently working at Riot Games as a SWE Intern.

 ### 🌱 Previously worked as...